Apparel Design & Merchandising (ADM)

 ADM 369 Fashion Merchandising and Buying (Units: 3)

-Factors that affect the merchandising and management of fashion products.
-Buying functions and the differences of buying techniques used by various types of manufacturers and retailers.
+Explore factors that affect the merchandising and management of fashion products with an emphasis on buying functions and the quantitative evaluation of merchandising decisions.
+Examine differences in buying techniques used by various types of manufacturers and retailers and apply quantitative reasoning to pricing, assortment planning, inventory management, and sales analysis in real-world retail contexts.

 ADM 466 Computer Applications in the Clothing and Textile Industries (Units: 3)